In this article, we’ll demonstrate various examples of how to use the WEEKNUM function effectively in Excel.

 2. Can I adjust the WEEKNUM function to consider Monday as the first day of the week?

-Yes, you can modify the WEEKNUM function to consider Monday as the first day of the week by adding an optional second argument with a value of 2.
+Yes, by adding an optional second argument with a value of 2.

 3. Can the WEEKNUM function handle dates from different years?

-Yes, the WEEKNUM function can handle dates from different years.
-It accurately calculates the week number based on the specified date, regardless of the year transition.
+Yes, it accurately calculates the week number based on the specified date, regardless of any transition between years.

 4. Does the WEEKNUM function consider leap years when calculating week numbers?

-Yes, the WEEKNUM function accounts for leap years and adjusts the week numbers accordingly based on an additional day in a leap year.
+Yes, it adjusts the week numbers accordingly based on an additional day in a leap year.

 Download Practice Workbook